Ferdinand I, Holy Roman Emperor: Ancestors

+Male-line family tree

 Coinage

 Ferdinand I has been the main motif for many collector coins and medals.
 The most recent one is the Austrian silver 20-euro Renaissance coin issued on 12 June 2002.
 A portrait of Ferdinand I is shown on the reverse of the coin, while on the obverse a view of the Swiss Gate of the Hofburg Palace can be seen.